premanand17/django-elastic/README.rst

 Building Elastic Queries
 ------------------------

-The classes in ``elastic_model`` module are used to build Elastic queries and filters to run queries and retrieve search hits, a count of the hits and the index mapping.
+The classes in ``elastic_model`` module are used to build Elastic queries.
+A query can be used to retrieve search hits, get a count of the hits or to get the index mapping.
+The query may also be a filter or be combined with a filter component.
+This plugin attempts to provide flexibility in the generation of queries but also providing shortcuts to common query structures.

 An ``ElasticQuery`` object is used to build an instance of ``Search``.
 Search.get_json_response() then runs the search request and returns